Budapest derby: Ferencváros and Újpest rivalry

-Ferencváros and MTK Rivalry
+Ferencváros and MTK rivalry

 The rivalry between Ferencvárosi TC and MTK Budapest is also one of the most tense fixtures in the Hungarian League.
 Because the two clubs came from neighbouring districts of Budapest, the tension is even higher.
 The tension between the two clubs is based on racism.
 MTK Budapest FC is considered a Jewish club since many Jewish figures appeared in the club between the 1930s and the 1940s while Ferencvárosi TC is associated with far-right politics.
 Between 1903 and 1929 the two clubs won 24 Hungarian League titles (13 MTK and 11 Ferencváros) out of 24, therefore their match was considered the final of the championship.
 From the 1930s the two clubs could not maintain their position since other clubs appeared such as Újpest FC in the 1930s (winning five titles) and Csepel in the 1940s (winning four titles).
 The only non-Budapest team was Nagyváradi AC who won in 1944.
 Since then the reign of the two clubs was not significant anymore.
 However, both clubs could win more titles since then.
 In the early 2000s the two clubs shared the same owner (Gábor Várszegi) which sparked big tension between the two clubs.
 MTK suffered from antisemitism during World War II.
 At present MTK have lost their spectators since less than 1000 spectators are present during the football matches, therefore atrocity is scarce.

+MTK won the 1932 Hungarian Cup, by defeating FTC 4–3, in a game where Ferencváros scrambled a 0–2 lead.
+3 years later, the team from the 9th district exacted revenge, as they beat MTK in the 1935 Hungarian cup final. in 1940, as a response to the tighter restrictions on Jewish people in Hungary, MTK disbanded, due to the club's heavy Jewish-affiliation.
+After the Second World War ended, MTK were founded again, and saw some success, namely winning the 1951, 1953 and 1957/58 national championships, and would not leave the top 3 for 10 seasons.
+However, by 1941, Ferencváros had overtaken MTK in terms of national championships, and while MTK faced a title-drought after 1958, that spanned nearly three decades, Ferencváros, who had a title-drought of their own, between 1949 and 1963, won an additional 6 national championships by the time MTK were champions again, in 1987.

+In 1963, Ferencváros finished 6 points above MTK, to end their league-title drought which had been plighting the club since 1949.
+They would add four further league-titles to their already stacked trophy cabinet in the 1960s decade.
+In 1966, Ferencváros beat MTK 7‐1, their highest scoring victory in the eternal derby.